 Where a practitioner has been the subject of more than one disciplinary proceeding, they will appear on more than one occasion in the Register, and may appear in the first and/or second part of the Register.

-The information in the Register is only made available to the public after the relevant periods for review or appeal of the relevant VBA and/or BPB decisions have expired, and after any reviews or appeals are finalised.
+The information in the Register is only made available to the public after the relevant periods for review or appeal of the relevant VBA and/or BPB decisions have expired.

 - information about current inquiries or investigations